 about themselves and the monsters they hunt.

-- Amnesiac Dissonance: Michael initially does not recall what he did during his transformation, but must deal with the consequences as he starts to realize what he did.
+- Amnesiac Dissonance: Michael initially does not recall what he did during his transformation, but must deal with the consequences as he starts to remember what happened.

-- Asshole Victim: Scott the Jerk Jock even implies he will rape Kate before Michael kills him.
+- Asshole Victim: Scott the Jerk Jock implies he will rape Kate before Michael kills him.